-Arrange for chemical and mechanical cleaning of

-the entire system.
-A chemical treatment company should be consulted for the proper means of this chemical cleaning.
+Arrange for chemical or mechanical cleaning of the entire system.
+A chemical treatment company should be consulted for the proper means of any chemical cleaning.

 Replace any piping considered to be deteriorated beyond safe or cleanable condition.

 Flush the system clean, being certain to isolate the boiler.

-DO NOT FLUSH THE SYSTEM THROUGH THE BOILER
+DO NOT FLUSH THE SYSTEM THROUGH THE BOILER.

-NOTE: For some old systems, there is a reluctance to clean the piping because of the possibility of leaks occurring in badly corroded lines.
+NOTE: For some old systems, there is a reluctance to clean the piping because of possible leaks occurring in badly corroded lines.
 Should the customer refuse cleaning, it is necessary to install filtration equipment.
 Install either a fibrous filter or a centrifugal filter in the boiler return piping.
 This will collect and remove sediment from the system.

-A booster pump may have to be installed as well to overcome the additional pressure drop introduced in the line by the filter.
-When filling the system, provide chemical treatment as outlined in Section 3.5.
+A booster pump may be required to overcome the additional pressure drop introduced in the line by the filter.
+When filling the system, provide chemical treatment as outlined in Section 3.3.